SMT-COMP/smt-comp.github.io/2022/proof-track.md

 [starexec_run_proof](https://github.com/SMT-COMP/postprocessors/tree/master/proof-track/starexec_run_proof).
 This script will call the solver and checker script.

+If you participate in the proof track, you should include the script mentioned above in your solver binary.
-You can submit a single solver for all tracks, by providing a `starexec_run_default` script for the other tracks and the `smtcomp_solver` and `smtcomp_checker` scripts for the proof exhibition track.
-You can also include the script `starexec_run_proof` so that the configuration for the proof track is created.
+You can submit a single solver binary for all tracks, by providing a `starexec_run_default` script for the other tracks.
+You also need to create `smtcomp_solver` and `smtcomp_checker` scripts for the proof exhibition track.
+You can also create more configurations for the other tracks by adding a corresponding `starexec_run_`*track* script

 ### Key-Value Pairs